NJUyued/RDA4RobustSSL/README.md

 - torchvision==0.5.0+cu92
 ## How to Train
 ### Important Args
-- `--num_labels` Amount of labeled data used.
+- `--num_labels` : Amount of labeled data used.
-- `--mismatch` Select the type of mismatched distribution dataset. `bda` means our protocol for constructing mismatched distribution dataset, which is described in Sec.
+- `--mismatch` : Select the type of mismatched distribution dataset. `bda` means our protocol for constructing mismatched distribution dataset, which is described in Sec.
 4.2; `DARP` means DARP's protocol described in Sec.
 C.1 of Supplementary Materials; `DARP_reversed` means DARP's protocol for CIFAR-10 with reversed version of mismatched distribution.
-- `--n0` When `--mismatch bda`, this arg means the imbalanced ratio N_0 for labeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio gamma_l for labeled data.
+- `--n0` : When `--mismatch bda`, this arg means the imbalanced ratio N_0 for labeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio gamma_l for labeled data.
-- `--gamma` When `--mismatch bda`, this arg means the imbalanced ratio gamma for unlabeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio gamma_u for unlabeled data.
+- `--gamma` : When `--mismatch bda`, this arg means the imbalanced ratio gamma for unlabeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio gamma_u for unlabeled data.
-- `--net_from_name` and `--net` By default, wide resnet (WRN-28-2) are used for experiments.
+- `--net_from_name` and `--net` : By default, wide resnet (WRN-28-2) are used for experiments.
 If you want to use other backbones for tarining, set `--net_from_name True --net @backbone`.
 We provide alternatives as follows: resnet18, cnn13 and preresnet.
-- `--dataset [cifar10/cifar100/stl10/miniimage]` and `--data_dir` Your dataset name and path.
+- `--dataset [cifar10/cifar100/stl10/miniimage]` and `--data_dir`  :Your dataset name and path.
 We support four datasets: CIFAR-10, CIFAR-100, STL-10 and mini-ImageNet.
 When `--dataset stl10`, set `--fold [0/1/2/3/4].`
-- `--num_eval_iter` After how many iterations, we evaluate the model. **Note that although we show the accuracy of pseudo-labels on unlabeled data in the evaluation, this is only to show the training process.
+- `--num_eval_iter` : After how many iterations, we evaluate the model.
+Note that although we show the accuracy of pseudo-labels on unlabeled data in the evaluation, this is only to show the training process.
 We did not use any information about labels for unlabeled data in the training.
-Additionally, when you train model on STL-10, the pseudo-label accuracy will not be displayed normally, because we don't have ground-truth of unlabeled data.**
+Additionally, when you train model on STL-10, the pseudo-label accuracy will not be displayed normally, because we don't have ground-truth of unlabeled data.
 ### Training with Single GPU
 All models in this paper are trained on a single GPU.